 It was a perfect day for skydiving, bright blue skies with minimal clouds.
 We hopped in the van and had a quick 20-minute scenic drive to the drop zone.
 At the drop zone, we were introduced to one of the skydive instructors and he gave us a welcome brief.

 The team at Switzerland Skydive didn’t mess around.
-They were professionals and knew what they were doing.
+They are professionals and know what they were doing.
 The guy giving the brief went through what we would be doing, the gear we would be wearing, the positions we would need to adapt during the day.

 They also dabbled on what not to do and addressed any questions we had.
-Soon as the brief was done, we were getting into our jumpsuits and storing all our belongings in the lockers provided.
+As soon as the brief was done, we got into our jumpsuits and stored all our belongings in the lockers provided.

-We were then introduced to the Skydive Instructor who I would be jumping with and told what group we were in.
+We were then introduced to the skydive instructor whom I would be jumping with, and told what group we were in.

-My Skydive Instructor turned out to be the first guy who greeted us at Balmer’s.
+My skydive instructor turned out to be the first guy who greeted us.
 His name was Tim and as cheesy as it sounds, as soon as he shook my hand, I knew I was in safe hands.
 It was game time!
-I was in the first group going up and was the first one jumping..lucky me.
+I was in the first group going up and was the first one jumping… lucky me.

-My partner in crime Anna was joining me on the flight to film/ photograph me but mainly to check out the stunning views of the Swiss Alps from 11,000 feet.
-Together with 3 other jumpers and their instructors we boarded the plane and began take off.
+My partner-in-crime Anna was joining me on the flight to film/photograph me but mainly to check out the stunning views of the Swiss Alps from 11,000 feet.
+Together with three other jumpers and their instructors we boarded the plane and began take off.

 Snowy mountains, rolling clouds, green fields, and a blue sky equals something you will never forget.
-I got a couple of checks in the flight with Tim to make sure I was secure and feeling good, then it was goggles on, door open and show time.
+I got a couple of check-ins during the flight from Tim to make sure I was secure and feeling good, then it was goggles on, door open, and show time.

 Editor’s Note: Take a look at our Switzerland Travel Tips page where we list our best tips on what to see, do, and where to stay!